Profitability ratios: types, formulas and how to use

 Higher net profit margins signal operational efficiency.
 They reduce your dependence on high sales volumes, which benefits small businesses without economies of scale.

-Finding your optimal margin requires strategic balance:
+Finding your optimal margin requires strategic balance.
+You can take several approaches:

-- Lower prices: Increase sales volume to boost total profits
+- Lower prices: increase sales volume to boost total profits

-- Maintain prices: Invest extra revenue in marketing for customer acquisition
+- Maintain prices: invest extra revenue in marketing for customer acquisition

-- Invest in staff: Improve operations and customer experience
+- Invest in staff: improve operations and customer experience

 * Net profit can be quoted before or after taxes.
 If quoting after-tax net profit then you need to also subtract taxes.